-- Appoint External Examiners: Ensure that all External Examiners are appointed for the next academic year.
-Registry will contact you to let you know of any vacancies for External Examiner(s) on your Sub-Board.
-You should aim to appoint External Examiners before the start of the academic year where possible. - Assessment Dates for External Examiners: Contact your External Examiners early in Term1 to agree a date for the Sub-Board meetings in June/July and November and invite them to attend the School Board meeting (Chief External Examiners must attend.
-It is optional for all other External Examiners).
-You should inform them of the summer examination period and let them know that they are likely to receive material shortly after this period. - Information for External Examiners: Provide External Examiners with the details of the degree(s) which they will examine.
-Send them the Programme Specification, the

-Assessment Handbook, and the proposed distribution of marking duties.
+- Nominate External Examiners: Ensure that all External Examiners are appointed before the start of the next academic year.
+Registry will advise of any vacancies for External Examiners on the Sub-Board for the coming year and nominations will be considered by TelSEC or one of its sub-committees. - Assessment Dates for External Examiners: External Examiners should be contacted early in Term1 to agree a date for the Sub-Board meetings in June/July and November and invite them to attend the School Board meeting.
+You should inform them of the summer examination period and let them know that they are likely to receive material shortly after this period. - Information for External Examiners: Provide External Examiners with the details of the degrees and modules that they will examine.
+Send them the Programme Specificationand the proposed distribution of marking duties.
+Registry will update External Examiners annually and periodically with changes to Quality Assurance processes and regulations.